Urinary incontinence: Epidemiology

 Globally, up to 35% of the population over the age of 60 years is estimated to be incontinent.

 In 2014, urinary leakage affected between 30% and 40% of people over 65 years of age living in their own homes or apartments in the U.S. Twenty-four percent of older adults in the U.S. have moderate or severe urinary incontinence that should be treated medically.
 People with dementia are three times more likely to have urinary incontinence compared to people of similar ages.

 Bladder control problems have been found to be associated with higher incidence of many other health problems such as obesity and diabetes.
 Difficulty with bladder control results in higher rates of depression and limited activity levels.

 Incontinence is expensive both to individuals in the form of bladder control products and to the health care system and nursing home industry.
 Injury-related to incontinence is a leading cause of admission to assisted living and nursing care facilities.
 In 1997 more than 50% of nursing facility admissions were related to incontinence.

 Women

+Approximately 17% of non-pregnant women have urinary incontinence, with the most common types being stress, urgency, and mixed.
 Bladder symptoms affect women of all ages.
 However, bladder problems are most prevalent among older women.
 Women over the age of 60 years are twice as likely as men to experience incontinence; one in three women over the age of 60 years are estimated to have bladder control problems.
 One reason why women are more affected is the weakening of pelvic floor muscles by pregnancy.